h0tc0d3/arch-packages/kernel/README.md

 Fix it for good (knock wood) by simply making the kill_fasync() case separate from the wakeup case.
 FASYNC is quite rare, and we clearly shouldn't even try to use the "avoid unnecessary wakeups" logic for it.

+## 0012-drm-fbdev.patch

+This patch series splits the fbdev core support in two different Kconfig
+symbols: FB and FB_CORE.
+The motivation for this is to allow CONFIG_FB to be disabled, while still using fbcon with the DRM fbdev emulation layer.

+The reason for doing this is that now with simpledrm we could just boot with simpledrm -> real DRM driver, without needing any legacy fbdev driver (e.g: efifb or simplefb) even for the early console.

+We want to do that in the Fedora kernel, but currently need to keep option CONFIG_FB enabled and all fbdev drivers explicitly disabled, which makes the configuration harder to maintain.

+It is a RFC because I'm not that familiar with the fbdev core, but I have tested and works with CONFIG_DRM_FBDEV_EMULATION=y and CONFIG_FB disabled.
+This config automatically disables all the fbdev drivers that is our goal.

+Patch 1/4 is just a clean up, patch 2/4 moves a couple of functions out of fbsysfs.o, that are not related to sysfs attributes creation and finally patch 3/4 makes the fbdev split that is mentioned above.

+Patch 4/4 makes the DRM fbdev emulation depend on the new FB_CORE symbol instead of FB.
+This could be done as a follow-up but for completeness is also included in this series.